Visual Radio Part 2: Automated Vision Mixing

 - A Blackmagic ATEM switcher (you’ll see why this brand specifically later)

-- A (rackmount) server
+- A server with a free USB port

 - A joystick controller port (USB, in this case)

 - Solder, some D-sub 9’s, XLR connectors, 3.5mm jacks, and lots of wire